 (When completed, and if compensation at the saddle is perfect, then the open string note will also be in tune with the 12th fret, but it’s more important that the open string be in tune with the lower frets, than it is with the 12th.)

-The amount of compensation needed at the nut depends on string size and action height, but it also depends on the actual position of the nut on any particular guitar - they vary a lot!
+The amount of compensation needed at the nut depends on string size and action height, but it also depends on the actual position of the nut on any particular guitar - they do vary!

-Working on several guitars with medium low action, trial and error resulted in offsets of about .05” at the 6th string and about .025 at the 2nd string.
+Working on several guitars with medium low action, trial and error resulted in offsets of up to .1” at the 6th string and up to .03 at the 2nd string.
 Other guitars had slightly less than the calculated width between the nut and fret 1.
 These needed less compensation for sharpness on some of the strings, while other strings were already slightly overcompensated, and the nut needed to be filed back.

 Before doing any work on the nut, it's best to try to get an idea of how much compensation will be needed.
 You can do this with fretboard measurements , but it's much quicker and more helpful to measure the actual intonation errors with an accurate tuner.
 See Tuners and Tuning.